 Then for 14 years from 1811 – 1825 the British Navy were given control of the forests for the purposes of the shipyards.
 After that various local authorities without any experience allowed a growing population of woodcutters to recklessly exploit the forest reserves again.

-A part time Conservator together with four forest rangers were appointed in 1847 and this began to improve the situation.
-In 1856 Captain Christopher Harison was the appointed part-time conservator of the forests at Witelbosch in the Tsitsikamma.
+A part time Conservator, John Kentall Haswell together with four forest rangers were appointed in 1847 and this began to improve the situation.
+In 1856 Captain Christopher Harison was a second appointed part-time conservator of the forests at Witelbosch in the Tsitsikamma.